home-assistant/developers.home-assistant/blog/2024-05-03-notify-title.md

 ### Title option for send_message service notify entity platform

 Recently we added the notify [entity platform](https://developers.home-assistant.io/docs/core/entity/notify/).
-The new `notify` platform method implements and service `send_message` now also accepts an optional `title` as argument.
+The new `notify` platform method implements service `send_message`.
+This service now also accepts an optional `title` as an argument.
 This allows some new integrations that can be migrated now to use the new entity platform:

 - cisco_webex_teams
 - file